 Joy was proceeded in death by her husband, Norman in 1996, her infant son and daughter in 1958, her parents, 5 of her sisters and 1 brother.
 She is survived by her sister Ruth (Roy) Griffin of Springfield MO, son Robert (Tricia) Wittner of Buckley, WA, grandson Jake and his son Wyatt of Bonney Lake, WA, grandson Josh (Tanja) Wittner and their daughter Willow of Woodinville, WA, grandson Curtis (Kelsey) Wittner and their children Logan and Hadley Joy of Sherwood, OR.

 Graveside service will take place on Friday, February 14, 2020 at 11:00 am at Hobart Cemetery in Maple Valley, Washington.

 In lieu of flowers, please make donations to the Seattle Children’s Hospital in Seattle, Washington.

-To send flowers to Joy's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Joy Lea Wittner, please visit our floral store.